-I, (name printed) have received the Brisbane Water Secondary College assessment document for 2024.

-I am aware of the requirements for each course, and I have noted in particular the sections relating to "Late Work", and the "NESA's Policy on Non-Attempts".

-Any assessment handed in late will be checked diagnostically and will receive penalties:

-- 1 Day late loss of 50%

-- 2 Days late loss of 75%

-- More than 2 days late Zero marks

-A candidate receives zero marks for an assessment task:

-- For non-completion of a task, or

-- Standard of work is considered to be a NON-ATTEMPT and/or

-- Work is directly plagiarised

-"When a candidate has been given zero marks (i.e. NON-ATTEMPT) because of failure to complete assessment tasks totalling 50% or more of the final assessment marks, the Principal must certify that the course has not been studied satisfactorily."

-In these circumstances the candidate may be ineligible to progress to Year 11.

-NB: Candidates and parents will be notified in writing when tasks are NON-ATTEMPTS and when the "50% rule" is in danger of being breached.

-Student Signature

-Please note, assessment booklets were emailed to parents and students via schoolbytes on 16/2/2024

-Date:
+, (name printed) have received the risbane Water Secondary College assessment document for 2025. am aware of the requirements for each course, and I have noted in particular the sections elating to "Late Work", and the "NESA's Policy on Non-Attempts". ny assessment handed in late will be checked diagnostically and will receive penalties: • 1 Day late - loss of 50% • 2 Days late - loss of 75% More than 2 days late - Zero marks candidate receives zero marks for an assessment task: For non-completion of a task, or Standard of work is considered to be a NON-ATTEMPT and/or Work is directly plagiarised When a candidate has been given zero marks (i.e. NON-ATTEMPT) because of failure to omplete assessment tasks totalling 50% or more of the final assessment marks, the Principa ust certify that the course has not been studied satisfactorily." these circumstances the candidate may be ineligible to progress to Year 11.
+B: Candidates and parents will be notified in writing when tasks are NON-ATTEMPTS and canadates and parents will be notified in writing when tasks are Not 711 few 15 and when the "50% rule" is in danger of being breached.
+Student Signature Statent signature ate: